w3f/polkadot-wiki/docs/learn-accounts.md

 [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with Web3 Foundation or the Polkadot project unless otherwise stated.

-Hardware wallet integration from [Ledger](https://ledger.com) is coming soon.
+Full hardware wallet integration on [Ledger](https://ledger.com) is coming soon.

 ### Compatibility